A film by Casey Ruble

 Essay "Meeting Eulalie" for Pelican Bomb

-Artist Casey Ruble has developed her experimental documentary Eulalie about Eulalie Mandeville de Marigny (1774 – 1848) through four residencies at PARSE NOLA over the last several years (June 5 - July 8, 2017; January 8 - 18 and August 1 - 25, 2018; June 7 - July 5, 2019) in the house located at 819 Marigny Street, sited on a piece of land once owned by Mandeville.
+Artist Casey Ruble has developed her experimental documentary Eulalie about Eulalie Mandeville de Marigny (1774 – 1848) through four residencies at PARSE NOLA: June 5 - July 8, 2017, January 8 - 18, August 1 - 25, 2018, and June 7 - July 5, 2019 in the house located at 819 Marigny Street, sited on a piece of land once owned by Mandeville.

 Eulalie Mandeville was an Afro-Creole woman born to an enslaved mother named Marie Jeanne and Pierre Philippe Mandeville de Marigny, the largest white Creole landowner in Louisiana in the late 1700s.
 Manumitted at age five, she was raised by her white family, who gave her land, slaves, cattle, and money.
 She went on to establish a successful dry-goods business, and mother seven children with her white partner Eugène Macarty.
 As Ruble importantly notes, Mandeville’s relationship with Macarty was not a plaçage arrangement, but rather one that Mandeville entered as an independent, wealthy, and successful professional.
 After he died, Mandeville won a court case (Nicholas Théodore Macarty et al. vs. Eulalie Mandeville, f.w.c.) in which Macarty’s relatives—including the notorious Madame Lalaurie, who was eventually banished from New Orleans as a result of her abuse and torture of slaves—claimed they were the rightful heirs to the couple’s estate.
 At the time of her death, Mandeville was one of the wealthiest free women of color in New Orleans.